 Cordless phones: How we test cordless phones

-Which? puts cordless home phones through a battery of tough lab tests so you can buy with confidence.
+Which? puts cordless home phones through a battery of tough lab tests so you can buy with confidence and find the best one for you, whether you're looking for a phone with a built-in answerphone or one without, we cover everything.
 We'll help you avoid phones that sound crackly and distorted or which have such short ranges that they won't work in parts of your house.

 We put every phone through the same tests - a mixture of hands on assessments from independent experts and technical lab testing - so we can answer the important, no-nonsense questions with confidence and give you a verdict you can trust.
 Read on to find out how we can answer key questions such as:

 - How clear are calls to and from the phone?